 [Editor’s note: search for and insert abbreviations used herein]

-None.
+QoE Quality of Experience

 5 Conventions

 “3D” in this Recommendation refers to a technology that projects dedicated views for each eye.
 The ultimate goal is these views depict the same situation as would be seen in reality (e.g., horizontally shifted).
 The technology as a whole can include more than two views, as per a multi-view autostereoscopic display.
 This can be noted as S3D for stereoscopic TV, or 3DMV for multiview.